University of the Philippines: 1950s–1970s

+1980s–1990s

-As the flagship campus, U.P.
-Diliman led the rest of the units.
-On April 26, 1982, it was formally designated as a constituent university, almost a decade after the reorganization.
+On October 22, 1982, the Health Sciences Center of the Manila campus was renamed University of the Philippines Manila as other autonomous units are identified by their geographical locations.
+On April 26, 1982, U.P.
+Diliman was formally designated as a constituent university, almost a decade after the reorganization of U.P.
 Although Diliman was the seat of the U.P.
 Administration, the campus was not immediately constituted after 1972.
 It was administered, along with the Manila unit, prior to the organization of the Health Sciences Center, as a de facto university.

-1980s to 1990s

 U.P.
 President José Abueva introduced the Socialized Tuition Fee Assistance Program (STFAP) in 1987.
 Abueva also institutionalized a Filipino language policy within the university.
 U.P.
 President Emil Javier established the creation of U.P.
 Mindanao at Davao City, Southern Mindanao, and the U.P.
 Open University in 1995.
 U.P.
 President Francisco Nemenzo's legacy includes the Revitalized General Education Program (RGEP) and the institutionalization of more incentives for research and creative achievements by U.P. faculty members.

 U.P.
 President Emerlinda Roman, from the College of Business Administration (CBA), has led a Centennial Campaign Fund to upgrade the university's services and facilities.
 Her term of office has been noted for the ascension of several key professors from the CBA to positions of power within the university.
 Notable among them is U.P.
 Diliman Chancellor Sergio S. Cao, Assistant Vice President for Planning and Development, Prof. Arthur S. Cayanan, Director of the U.P.
 System Budget Office, Prof. Joselito G. Florendo, Dr. Lina J. Valcarcel Executive Director, U.P.
 Provident Fund, Inc. and U.P.
 Foundation, Inc. Executive Director Gerardo B. Agulto.